 .........
-Our story is that Claude was handed a range of our Mini Monet Cupcakes back in the 1890s and he loved our cupcakes so much; he decided to paint them as he ate them in fields of Giverney.
+Our story however is that artist, Claude was handed a range of our Mini Monet Cupcakes back in the 1890s and he enjoyed them so much; he decided to paint the flavours as he ate them in fields of Giverney.

-The story behind our 'Cupcake Impasto' is that an artist named Vincent was eating our larger, 'Cupcake Impasto' at a night cafe after a few glasses of Absinthe.
+The story behind our 'Cupcake Impasto' ....An artist named Vincent was eating our larger, 'Cupcake Impasto' at a night cafe after a few glasses of Absinthe (an alcoholic beverage).
 As he held our Lemon flavoured 'Cupcake Impasto' up to the night sky, he saw exploding cupcakes on a Starry Night.
 Take a look a this painting and you will see our Lemon Cupcake exploding in the night sky...